Lonsdale201/rpg-maker-mv-GoldGranter/README.md

 # Rpg Maker MV - GoldGranter Plugin
-This RPG MAKER MV - This plugin can modify the gold system with various way.
+This RPG MAKER MV - plugin can modify the gold system with various way.

   The plugin allows you to give Gold to the player, at set intervals (this is repeated continuously).
 * In addition to the interval, you can also control the amount of gold you give,